State and Parameter Estimation for a Neural Model of Local Field Potentials: Introduction

 \section{Introduction}

 Data assimilation is a form of inverse problem that enhances model prediction using partial and noisy observations, and in which the unknown quantity is a dynamical system's state, its control parameters, or a combination of these quantities.
-This approach to model forecast, parameter inference, and uncertainty quantification has been the subject of an intense work over the past decade, ranging from theoretical foundations to domain-specific studies in engineering, physics, and biology~\cite{smithUncertaintyQuantificationTheory2014, Law2015, nakamuraInverseModelingIntroduction2015, Reich2015, Sanz-alonsoInverseProblemsData2023}.
+This approach to model forecast, parameter inference, and uncertainty quantification has been the subject of an intense work over the past decade, ranging from theoretical foundations to domain-specific studies in engineering, physics, and biology \cite{smithUncertaintyQuantificationTheory2014, Law2015, nakamuraInverseModelingIntroduction2015, Reich2015, Sanz-alonsoInverseProblemsData2023}.

-The present paper tests and showcases the data assimilation methodology in the context of brain dynamics.
-Our main motivation is to develop a numerical tool to gain better a understanding of how cortical and limbic brain regions interact during sleep, when memories are thought to consolidate \cite{sleep_cortex}.
+The present paper tests and showcases the data assimilation methodology in the context of brain dynamics. {Our long-term motivation is to develop a numerical tool to gain a better understanding of how cortical and limbic brain regions interact during sleep}, when memories are thought to consolidate \cite{sleep_cortex}.
 This is a compelling application for data assimilation, because experimental observations of brain activity are available for the cortex \cite{pedrosaHippocampalGammaSharp2022}, and one is interested in describing the coupling with hidden limbic regions.
 Thus it is interesting to model such interactions, even in a simple form, and test them against the partial observations of the system, in the upper (cortical) layers.

 Deterministic inverse problems in which the unknown quantity is a resting state or a static parameter typically suffer from ill-posedness \cite{vogel_computational_2002,Kirsch_2011}, which can be resolved by appealing to regularization techniques (see for example \cite{willoughby_solutions_1979,Kirsch_2011}) or to a Bayesian formulation as described in \cite{FRANKLIN1970682,Stuart_2010,Kaipio:1338003,Dashti2017}.

 Within the data assimilation framework, in which data is time-dependent, we distinguish between two categories: methods such as 4D-Var where the state is estimated over a whole time window of observations, and sequential methods such as Kalman or particle filters which incorporate the observations sequentially.
 The latter is the approach we follow in this paper.